GunarsK-portfolio/e2e-tests/README.md

 # E2E Tests

-End-to-end tests for portfolio admin web using Playwright and Python.
+End-to-end tests for portfolio applications using Playwright and Python.

 ## Quick Start